Skip to main content

 Additionally, to create an environment where the students could freely share and develop ideas, ISVD supported brainstorming through workshops and meetings, encouraging the students' initiative while advancing the project.
 Through this hands-on support from ISVD, a design product that fully reflected the students' enthusiasm and creativity was completed.

-This project carries significant social meaning as an initiative in which young people took the lead in creating concrete measures against sexual violence.
-In particular, sex education professionals have expressed admiration, stating: "I am deeply impressed that male high school students are working to improve society through sex education."
+Sex education professionals have expressed admiration for the students' initiative, stating: "I am deeply impressed that male high school students are working to improve society through sex education."

-Traditionally, anti-groping measures have tended to place the burden of self-defense on women, who are more likely to be victims.
-This project is groundbreaking in demonstrating that everyone, including men, can play a role in "preventing perpetration."
-In contemporary society, education and tools for preventing sexual violence before it occurs are indispensable, yet they remain inadequate.
-This is precisely why the crowdfunding campaign initiated by these high school students holds such great significance.
+Traditionally, anti-groping measures have tended to place the burden of self-defense on women.
+This project demonstrated that everyone, including men, can play a role in "preventing perpetration."

-The project also served as an important opportunity to communicate the importance of the groping problem and comprehensive sex education to the broader public.
-During the project period, active communication through the social media accounts of Sekuteru and PeeChickPaa drew widespread endorsement and supportive comments.
 In the crowdfunding completion report, the student team expressed their gratitude: "Thank you so much for all the support and encouragement.
 Your contributions will enable us to deliver our message to even more high school students."
+The 205 backers reflect strong public interest in the project's mission.